pagand/statisticalML/party-affiliation/readme.md

-Here is the project for home price prediciton using lasso and Naive bayes.
+Here is the project for party affiliation prediciton using lasso and Naive bayes.